elaborate-code/laravel-eloquent-logs/README.md

 Log what happens to your Eloquent models (`created`|`updated`|`deleted`|`soft deleted`|`restored`|`force deleted`) and keep and eye on **who** made the change, **how** and **when**.

-This solution is simple to integrate and introduces minimal changes to your project: 1 migration, 1 model and 1 trait.
+This solution is simple to integrate and introduces minimal changes to your project: 1 migration, 1 model, 1 trait, and 1 facade.

 ## Installation